basilwong/adjacency-matrix-network/README.md

 #### Graph Implementations
 First, write two classes that implement the `ca.ubc.ece.cpen221.mp3.staff.Graph` interface, which represents a _directed_ graph.
-+ **Adjacency List**: Inside the package `ca.ubc.ece.cpen221.mp3.graph`, implement the `AdjacencyListGraph` class.
-Your implementation must internally represent the graph as an _adjacency list_.
++ **Adjacency List**: Your implementation must internally represent the graph as an _adjacency list_.
 If you are not familiar with the adjacency list representation of graphs, see the [Wikipedia page on the adjacency list representation](https://en.wikipedia.org/wiki/Adjacency_list) as a reference.
-+ **Adjacency Matrix**: Next, implement the `AdjacencyMatrixGraph` class in the `ca.ubc.ece.cpen221.mp3.graph` package.
-Your implementation must internally represent the graph as an adjacency matrix.
++ **Adjacency Matrix**: Your implementation must internally represent the graph as an adjacency matrix.
 If you are not familiar with the adjacency matrix representation of graphs, see the [Wikipedia page on the adjacency matrix representation](https://en.wikipedia.org/wiki/Adjacency_matrix) as a reference.

 #### Algorithm Implementations
 For this part of the assignment, you will implement algorithms that might be used for social network analysis using your graph implementations.